 Housefly larvae are usually much smaller than black soldier flies larvae.
-The housefly maggots writhe & wiggle in a slightly faster and more erratic movement.
-Whereas the BSF larvae inch forward & around less erratically and more like the movement of a caterpillar.
+The housefly maggots writhe & wiggle in a slightly faster and more erratic movement–like a zigzag line.
+Whereas the BSF larvae inch forward & around like a softer wave and the movement of a caterpillar.

 The housefly larvae we're seeing above are only 1 or 2 days old.
 Compared to days-old BSF larvae, these guys are smaller.
 You can see the size difference here:

 Even if we leave the housefly larvae to grow into bigger pupae, they'll still be tiny compared to the BSF pupae.
 The housefly pupae size are like little black beans or grains whereas the BSF pupae are about an inch or so with more visible stripes on their bodies.